NuGet/Home/proposed/2022/Package-Source-Mapping-VS-Options.md

 #### Package Source Mappings Page

-When the user opens the package source mapping page in the options dialog, they will see a list of all the package source mappings they have already configured.
+When the user opens the package source mapping page in the options dialog, they will see a list of all the package source mappings they have already configured and the filepath to the solution level config file.
+There is a hierarchy of NuGet configs levels: machine, user, and solution.
+Package source mappings will be read from all of the levels, but only written to the solution level config.
 This page will have three buttons: _Add_ , _Remove_, and _Clear_.

 * Add: Brings user to a pop-up where they can add package source mappings to their project.